-We plan to integrate many SAC components in multi actions, such as smart predict, model data import and export, data locking, etc.
+We plan to integrate many SAC components into multi actions, such as predictive, model data import and export, data locking, etc.

 I hope you enjoy working with multi actions and leverage this feature to improve the planning experience for your business users.
 We are looking forward to your comments and would love to hear which features you want to bring into multi actions next.